Aurora Solar Trade Show

 The Challenge

-The booth design for Germany was going to require us to start from scratch but this was a huge opportunity to design something that could reflect the quality of Aurora’s products.
-When I re-designed the booth for North America to incorporate Aurora’s new brand, I was tasked with only re-skinning an old booth frame.
+When Aurora needed a new tradeshow booth for German tradehows, it was going to require me to start from scratch but this was a huge opportunity to design something that could reflect the quality of Aurora’s products.
+When I designed the booth for North America to incorporate Aurora’s new brand, I was tasked with only re-skinning an old booth frame.
 It meant I had to essentially fill two large billboards with content.
 This was not ideal since it meant I filled space with images and text instead of deciding how the booth should be oriented based on the desired messaging and content.

 The design also needed to accomplish the following: